barsh/jquery.netWebMethod.js/README.md

 If set to true, requests can be cached by the browser.
 When false, a POST parameter named $.netWebMethodTimeStamp is appended to the request.

+###showLoadingMessage (optional)
+Default: true
+Shows a message while the request is loading.
+This is useful when it is important to convey that a process is pending.
+If jQueryMobile is detected the spinner will be displayed.
+If not, a loading message selector must be specified, see loadingMessageSelector.

+###loadingMessageSelector (optional)
+If a selector is specified matching elements will be made visible while the request is loading.
+If jQueryMobile is detected the spinner will be displayed in place of matching elements.
+See jQuery documentation for help with selectors: http://api.jquery.com/category/selectors

 ##Installation
 Include script after the jQuery library: